Krysia Tripp, Flute

 Recent Concert series include Chamber Music the American Academy of Arts and Sciences, The Art- Complex Museum, and Yale Center for British Art.

-Krysia is a member of the Artist Faculty at USM, Bates, and Bowdoin Colleges.
+Krysia is a member of the Artist Faculty at University of Southern Maine, Bates and Bowdoin Colleges.
 Former students have won top prizes in prominent music competitions including the National Flute Association’s Young Artist Competition, and the Fischoff Chamber Music Competition.
 Her students have also been selected to perform in NPR’s From the Top with Christopher O’Riley.